How to cope with divorce stress

 Excessive stress can lead to feelings of anxiety, depression, and hopelessness, making it difficult to cope with the demands of daily life.
 To read more about the physiological and psychological symptoms of stress and get help, visit the NHS website here.

-Tip: Emotional freedom technique (EFT) is a tool which can help you to cope with the psychological and physical response to stressful experiences, such as separation and divorce.
+Tip: Emotional freedom technique (EFT) is a tool which can help you to cope with the psychological and physical responses to stressful experiences, such as separation and divorce.
 Listen to this episode of The Divorce Podcast for more information on this:

 Why is divorce so stressful?